towerofpower256/davidmac.pro/src/posts/2024-10-23-sn-retire-locations/index.md

 [![Screenshot of variable filter](screenshot-filter-variable.png)](screenshot-filter-variable.png)

-For reports, users will need to be aware of the "Active" field and filter out inactive locations themselves.
+Users that work with reports will need to be aware of the "Active" field so they know to filter out inactive locations themselves.
 Otherwise, their reports will include both active and inactive locations.

 **The good**
 * Users can still see all locations (active or inactive) in their own lists and reports.
 * Inactive locations can't be used in processes that shouldn't be using them (requests, incidents, assets, etc).
-* Added flexibility of allowing the use of inactive locations where needed
+* Added flexibility of allowing the use of inactive locations where needed.

 **The bad**
 * Tedious to implement, requires updating of almost all reference fields and variables.
 * Can be difficult to update existing complex conditions to filter out inactive locations.
-* All of the modified location fields means many skipped updates during an instance upgrade.
+* All of the modified location fields may cause lots of skipped updates during an instance upgrade.

 ### Method 1.2 - Hiding inactive locations using a query business rule
-Now that you have an "Active" field, you can use a **query business rule* to hide any inactive locations from everyone except your administrators.
+Now that you have an "Active" field, you can use a **query business rule** to hide any inactive locations from everyone except those users who should see them (e.g. admins).

-In a nutshell, this business rule will sneaky add a condition to any query to the Location [cmn_location] table to exclude any locations where Active is not TRUE.
-Unless the user has one of the roles we want to be able to see inactive locations, then it won't add in that condition.
+In a nutshell, this business rule will sneakily add a condition any time the Location [cmn_location] table is used, and excludes any locations where Active is not TRUE.
+Unless the user has one of the roles we want to be able to see inactive locations, in which case it won't add in that condition.

-However, you only want to apply this filter if the user is querying something, you don't want to apply the rule if the user is looking directly at a record.
-That way, it's hidden from searches and lookups, but you can still click-through a reference field or use existing links to get to the inactive locations.

 1. Create a new Business Rule.
-1. Call it something like "Location query" or "Location query hide inactive".
+1. Call it something like **"Location query"** or **"Location query hide inactive"**.
 1. Set **Table** to "Location [cmn_location]"
 1. Set **Advanced** to TRUE
-1. Under the "Advanced" section, set **Condition** to `gs.isInteractive() && !gs.hasRole('user_admin')`.
+1. Under the **Advanced** section, set **Condition** to `gs.isInteractive() && !gs.hasRole('user_admin')`.
 This is what prevents the restriction being applied when we don't want it to.
 1. Set **Script** to the below.
-Tweak as needed, then **Save**.
+Tweak as needed, then click **Save**.
 ```js
 (function executeRule(current, previous /*null when async*/) {